How to Get Off MATCH: Everything You Need to Know

 To avoid landing on the MATCH list, merchants should consider:

-- Ensuring they have a remarkable track record of solid data security in accordance with guidelines set forth by the PCI Security Standards Council, including the ability to process credit card payments efficiently and securely
+• Ensuring they have a remarkable track record of solid data security in accordance with guidelines set forth by the PCI Security Standards Council, including the ability to process credit card payments efficiently and securely

-- Establishing a strict verification process, including but not limited to CVV codes, card expiration dates, and billing address
+• Establishing a strict verification process, including but not limited to CVV codes, card expiration dates, and billing address

-- Strengthening the safety and security of their card payment environment
+• Strengthening the safety and security of their card payment environment

 Unfortunately, sometimes, the reason why you’re placed on the list is totally out of your control, such as when your identity has been stolen and used to open a payment processing account.
-These are easier types of cases to argue as opposed to a merchant file with an excessive chargeback history or directly violated Mastercard’s security rules.
+If a merchant is trying to be removed from the MATCH list, these cases are typically easier to argue than those where the merchant has an excessive chargeback history (in fact).

 Recommended Posts